The work you do in your business is meaningful to you and makes a massive difference to your clients.

 One way is to be a guest on a Podcast.
 What goes through your mind when you hear the word that word, Podcast?

-If you find yourself in the second scenario, keep in mind that just because you’re not listening to podcasts doesn’t mean your target audience isn’t.
+Keep in mind that just because you’re not listening to podcasts doesn’t mean your target audience isn’t.

-So whether you’re podcast savvy or not quite sure what it’s all about, being a guest on a podcast is a remarkable way to increase the visibility of your business.
+So whether you’re podcast-savvy or not quite sure what it’s all about, being a guest on a podcast is a remarkable way to increase the visibility of your business.

 So if you’re looking for a new avenue to reach more people, being interviewed on a podcast is an excellent option to connect with a bigger audience.